alexalwks2/aaronjohn2.github.io/_posts/2018-06-18-mobile-flower-recognition.md

 ---
 layout: post
 comments: true
-title:  "Flower Recognition - Using CNN  on Mobile Device"
+title:  "Flower Recognition - Using Caffe Model on Swift"
 date:   2018-06-18 21:26:27
 categories: deep-learning, swift, CoreML-tools, python, Caffe-Model, CNN, MLModel, IOS, mobile, AI
 ---

 In this project I converted a pre-trained Caffe Model into MLModel format which was later used in my Xcode project.
 The Caffe Model that I used had already been trained on thousands upon thousands of images.
-This pre-trained model was converted to a .MLModel so that it can be seen and used by my swift files in order to build this app.
+This pre-trained model was converted to a .MLModel so that it can be seen and used by my Swift files in order to build this app.

 Apple has released open source tools in python that allow you to convert any pre-trained model that had been trained using Caffe, Keras, scikit learn, and the list goes on.